fmthoker/SEVERE-BENCHMARK/SlowFast-ssl-vssl/README.md

 Evaluating self-supervised video representation models for the task of action detection and multi-label action classification.

 This sub-repo is based on Facebook's official [SlowFast repo](https://github.com/facebookresearch/SlowFast) for short-term action detection on AVA and  multi-label action classification on Charades dataset.
-We extend it to experiment with R(2+1)D-18 backbone that is pretrained on Kinetics-400 via various video self-supervised learning methods.
+We extend it to experiment with Slowy-only R(2+1)D-18 backbone that is pretrained on Kinetics-400 via various video self-supervised learning methods.